Introducing DASEP: the doubly asymmetric simple exclusion process: Proof of the conjecture for DASEP(3,p,2)

-\textbf{Proof}: This can be proven by eliminating the variable $t$ from the set of linear equations above.
-For example, if we add (45) and (46) we get the following:
+\end{proposition} \begin{proof} This can be proven by eliminating the variable $t$ from the set of linear equations above.
+For example, if we add the equations for $i<j$ and $j<i$ we get the following:

-If we let $q_{i,j}=p_{i,j}+p_{j,i}$ the above can be simplified to:
+If we let $q_{i,j}=p_{i,j}+p_{j,i}$ the above can be simplified to

-If we substitute in the values for $q_{i,j}$ from the theorem we are attempting to prove to the above equation, we will see that it does satisfy the above equation.
+If we substitute in the values for $q_{i,j}$ from the theorem we are attempting to prove to the above equation, we see that it does satisfy the above equation.
 Therefore the values of $q_{i,j}$ given in the theorem represent one possible feasible solution to the set of equations.
-Moreover, based on the earlier theorem about the rank of $B$, the solution must be unique.
-This completes the proof.
+Moreover, via Lemma~\ref{lemma} about the rank of $B$, the solution must be unique.
+This completes the proof.\end{proof}

 To continue with the proof of Conjecture \ref{conj:name1} in the $\impliedby$ direction, we note that from $\frac{\textnormal{Pr}(\mu)}{\textnormal{Pr}(\nu)}=\frac{\textnormal{Pd}(\mu)}{\textnormal{Pd}(\nu)}$ it follows that $\frac{\textnormal{Pr}(0,2,1)}{\textnormal{Pr}(0,1,2)}=\frac{\textnormal{Pd}(0,2,1)}{\textnormal{Pd}(0,1,2)}$ or $\frac{2+t}{1+2t}=\frac{p_{2,1}}{p_{1,2}}$.
 This expands as $(2+t)p_{1,2}=(1+2t)p_{2,1}$.
-From the above theorem we know that:
+From the above theorem we know that

-We can then solve for $p_{1,2}$ giving:
+We can then solve for $p_{1,2}$ giving